danhort/docker-magento-old/README.md

 chmod +x init.sh
 ./init.sh
 ```
+This creates a Makefile in the project root and docker.env file in the ops directory.
+Update the docker.env variables COMPOSE_PROJECT_NAME, MAGENTO_ROOT, PHP_VERSION, MAGENTO_VERSION.
+Create the source folder (MAGENTO_ROOT) in the project root where your code will live.

 ## Install docker-magento tool (optional)
 Install docker-magento binary to access the init script from everywhere.
 This will give you a bash tool to setup this environment using the command `docker-magento`
 ```
-sudo ./bin/install.sh
+make install
 ```

-This creates a Makefile in the project root and docker.env file in the ops directory.
-Update the docker.env variables COMPOSE_PROJECT_NAME, MAGENTO_ROOT, PHP_VERSION, MAGENTO_VERSION.
-Create the source folder (MAGENTO_ROOT) in the project root where your code will live.

 ## Usage
 ```